 We frequently talk about the importance of your content, your brand, and your social media presence.
-But when was the last time you thought about your logo, and whether or not it really represented your company?
+But when was the last time you thought about your logo, and whether it really represented your company?

 A logo represents your company to the world — whether it’s good or bad.
 Obviously, you want to make a good, lasting impression on the people who come into that brief contact with your company.
 You can have a great logo, but if you’re not targeting the right audience, you may not get the return on investment you hoped for.
-Expanding the reach of your company means you need to get your logo, your brand in front of the people who are most likely to be interested in your product and so that’s all about targeting.
+Expanding the reach of your company means you need to get your logo, and your brand in front of the people who are most likely to be interested in your product and so that’s all about targeting.
 There needs to be a synergistic relationship in some respect to your audience and the activity that you’re promoting.

 So if we accept this to be true, what goes into creating a great logo?

 Research from the Design Management Institute reveals that companies focused on design outpaced the S&P Index by a staggering 219% over a decade.
 Far from being a mere expense, a skillfully designed logo is a high-yield investment.
 Case in point: Coca-Cola’s logo revamp led to a 2% sales boost, equating to an extra $1 billion in yearly revenue.
 The data is clear—a resonant logo can significantly amplify your return on investment.